Paulmicha/common-web-tools/docs/about/flexibility-adaptability-variation.md

-# Flexibility
+# Flexibility (adaptability through variation)

 See [conventions](conventions.html) for syntax - this documentation exemplifies mecanisms and use cases.

 ## Inclusivity

-This is the simplest way to add possibilities or "entry points".
-Just expand trees :
+This is the simplest way to add possibilities or "entry points" (expanding trees) :

 ```sh
 # TODO provide minimal example.